-A. Drawings and specifications indicate minimum construction standard.
-Should any work indicated be sub-standard to any ordinances, laws, codes, rules or regulations bearing on work, Contractor shall promptly notify Architect-Engineer in writing before proceeding with work so that necessary changes can be made.
-However, if the Contractor proceeds with work knowing it to be contrary to any ordinances, laws, rules, and regulations, Contractor shall thereby have assumed full responsibility for and shall bear all costs required to correct non-complying work.
+A. Drawings and specifications indicate minimum construction standard, should any work indicated be substandard to any ordinances, laws, codes, rules or regulations bearing on work, Contractor shall promptly notify Architect/Engineer in writing before proceeding with work so that necessary changes can be made.
+However, if Electrical Contractor proceeds with work knowing it to be contrary to any ordinances, laws, rules, and regulations he shall thereby have assumed full responsibility for and shall bear all costs required to correct non-complying work.

-1.19.
+1.18.
 PERMITS/FEES

-- A. The Contractor shall secure and pay for necessary permits and certificates of inspection required by governmental ordinances, laws, rules or regulations.
-Keep a written record of all permits and inspection certificates and submit two copies to Architect-Engineer with request for final inspection. - B. The Contractor shall include in their base bid any fees or charges by the local utility providers to establish new services to the structure.
-Coordinate with the utility suppliers to verify exactly which part of the work required for the new utility service, is to be performed by the contractor and which part will be supplied by the utility company.
+- A. Electrical Contractor shall secure and pay for necessary permits and certificates of inspection required by governmental ordinances, laws, rules or regulations.
+Keep a written record of all permits and inspection certificates and submit two copies to Architect/Engineer with request for final review. - B. Contractor shall include in bid any charges by local utility providers to establish new services to the structure.
+Coordinate with the utility suppliers to verify exact which part of the work is to be performed by whom.

-2.1.
-Not Used
+A. Not Used

 - A. Contractor shall furnish submittals of all materials and equipment required by the specifications.
 Refer to each specification section for the submittals (if any) required for that section. - B. Submittal format shall be as indicated below.
-Submittals not meeting these requirements will be returned without action for re-submittal.

-Submittals shall be furnished in an Adobe PDF format.
+Submittals not meeting these requirements will be returned without action for re-submittal. - 1.
+Submittals shall be furnished in an Adobe PDF format. - 2.
 Submittals shall be per individual submittal section, as listed in the table of contents.
-All required submittals within that section shall be grouped together in a single submittal.

-- a.
-Furnishing submittals by division or by individual item may result in delayed reviewing of the submittal(s) due to additional administrative time required to process the large size and/or quantity of files. - Submittals shall have a cover page containing the following information: The project name, the applicable specification section and paragraph, the submittal date, and the Contractor's stamp (see below for requirements).

-Mark each submitted item as applicable with scheduled mark, name, etc. corresponding to the plans.

-- Where generic catalog cuts are submitted for review, conspicuously mark or provide schedule of equipment, capacities, controls, fitting sizes, etc. that are to be provided.
-Each catalog sheet shall bear the equipment manufacturer's name and address. - Where equipment submitted does not appear in base specifications or specified equivalent, mark submittals with applicable alternate numbers, change order number or letters of authorization. - All submittals on materials and equipment listed by UL shall indicate UL approval on submittal.
+All required submittals within that section shall be grouped together in a single submittal. - Furnishing submittals by division or by individual item may result in delayed reviewing of the submittal(s) due to additional administrative time required to process the large size and/or quantity of files. - Submittals shall have a cover page containing the following information: The project name, the applicable specification section and paragraph, the submittal date, and the Contractor's stamp (see below for requirements). - 4.
+Mark each submitted item as applicable with scheduled mark, name, etc. corresponding to the plans. - Where generic catalog cuts are submitted for review, conspicuously mark or provide schedule of equipment, capacities, controls, fitting sizes, etc. that are to be provided.
+Each catalog sheet shall bear the equipment manufacturer's name and address. - Where equipment submitted does not appear in base specifications or specified equivalent, mark submittals with applicable alternate numbers, change order number or letters of authorization. - 7.
+All submittals on materials and equipment listed by UL shall indicate UL approval on submittal.

-6.C.
-Contractor review:
+C. Contractor review: